DukeLearningInnovation/kits/readme.md

 Term | Our definition
 -----|---------------
 Learning community | Functionally, for the time being, a course.
 Technically, a context that ties a Grouper group for a roster + guests to tools used by that group.
 Tool | A technology used by a learning community in the context of learning that is listed in /apps.
-Not limited to enterprise licensed technologies, school, departmental, and unlicensed tools will also be listed.
+Not limited to enterprise licensed technologies.
+School, departmental, and unlicensed tools will also be listed.
 Ecosystem | All of the integrated technologies used for learning at Duke.
 Shortened synonym for Learning Technology Ecosystem.
 [User story](https://github.com/DukeLearningInnovation/learn.duke/issues?q=is%3Aopen+is%3Aissue+label%3A%22user+story%22) | "A *who* does *what* because *reasons*".
 These are the specification for design and development work.
 These are tracked via a Github Label.
 [Assumption](https://github.com/DukeLearningInnovation/learn.duke/issues?q=is%3Aopen+is%3Aissue+label%3Aassumption) | Unknowns that require further discussion, user research, or development iterations to be known.
 These are tracked via a Github Label.